North–South express railway: First plan

 The Japanese government, following the visit of Prime Minister Nguyễn Tấn Dũng to Japan in 2006, pledged to offer official development assistance for the project.
 The memorandum of understanding for the project (along with a related project, the North–South Expressway) was mutually signed by the two governments at that time.
+Construction was planned to start in 2010, and the high-speed railway will begin operation in 2020, according to the chairman of the Vietnam Railway Administration, Vu Xuan Hong.
+The initial cost was estimated at US$33 billion.